shlomnissan/gl3x/docs/main.md

 ## Getting Started

-This section covers how to build Gleam, install it, and integrate it into your own project.
-Gleam is easy to consume: all dependencies are vendored, and no global packages are required.
+This section covers how to build GL3X, install it, and integrate it into your own project.
+GL3X is easy to consume: all dependencies are vendored, and no global packages are required.

 ### Requirements

-Gleam requires a C++23-compatible toolchain, CMake 3.20 or newer, and an OpenGL 4.1+ context.
+GL3X requires a C++23-compatible toolchain, CMake 3.20 or newer, and an OpenGL 4.1+ context.
 It is actively tested on:

 - ![Ubuntu](https://raw.githubusercontent.com/EgoistDeveloper/operating-system-logos/master/src/16x16/UBT.png) 24.04 and GCC 11.3.0
 - ![macOS](https://raw.githubusercontent.com/EgoistDeveloper/operating-system-logos/master/src/16x16/MAC.png) macOS 14 and Clang 15.0.0